Jim Harrick: Georgia

 After the season, he left URI to become the head coach at the University of Georgia.
-He served there for four seasons (1999–00 through 2002–03), leading the Bulldogs to the NCAA tournament twice following a losing record.
+He served there for four seasons (1999–2000 through 2002–03), leading the Bulldogs to the NCAA tournament twice following a losing record.

 His tenure at Georgia ended in controversy in the spring of 2003.
-His son, Jim Harrick, Jr., a Georgia assistant, got into trouble for paying $300 in expenses for one of his players, Tony Cole.
+His son, Jim Harrick Jr., a Georgia assistant, got into trouble for paying $300 in expenses for one of his players, Tony Cole.
 He also gave an "A" to Cole, Rashad Wright and Chris Daniels for a basketball strategy class even though they never attended it.
+The class also had a test with the question, "How many points is a three-point basket worth?"
 After the story broke, Georgia pulled out of the 2003 SEC Tournament and withdrew from postseason consideration.
-The school suspended Harrick, Jr. on February 28, 2003 and fired him five days later.
-Harrick, Sr. was suspended on March 10 and resigned on March 27 after being told his contract wouldn't be renewed.
+The school suspended Harrick Jr. on February 28, 2003 and fired him five days later.
+Harrick Sr. was suspended on March 10 and resigned on March 27 after being told his contract would not be renewed.

-An NCAA investigation confirmed the violations, also finding that six players didn't pay for over $1,500 of long-distance telephone calls in December 2001.
+An NCAA investigation confirmed the violations, also finding that six players did not pay for over $1,500 of long-distance telephone calls in December 2001.
 The telephone charges in question were due to hotel error and ultimately never charged to the program.
-Since they weren't valid charges, Georgia didn't self-report the violations until an internal investigation into the program in July 2003.
+Since they were not valid charges, Georgia did not self-report the violations until an internal investigation into the program in July 2003.
 In 2004 the NCAA placed Georgia on four years' probation for the violations.
 It also forced the Bulldogs to vacate half of their wins from 2001–02 and all their wins from 2002–03—30 games in all.
-Harrick, Jr. was given a seven-year show-cause penalty order for his role in the academic fraud, as well as telling two of the players involved to lie to the NCAA.
+Harrick Jr. was given a seven-year show-cause penalty order for his role in the academic fraud, as well as telling two of the players involved to lie to the NCAA.
 The 'show-cause' effectively blackballed him from the college ranks until 2011 at the earliest.